 This route was shared with us by a legendary Catskills backwoodsman, and it was better than he described.
 Smoother traveling than the trailed approach to this portion of the Devil's Path.
 We will find ourselves comfortably walking along the ridge, enjoying stunning views of the valleys and ridges that run alongside us.
 We will emerge on the wild side of the Devil's Path having enjoyed a peaceful traverse, in an otherwise harsh, and unforgiving landscape.

 Since the 1930's this ridge has sat quietly in silence.
 Thanks to our ceaseless explorations we have discovered a great route to this peaceful, old mountainside settlement.
-The remnants of old farms dot the southern edge of the ridge.
-These remnants of history are like bookmarks in time, and they are surrounded by open meadows.
+The remnants of farms dot the southern edge of the ridge.
+These pieces of history are like bookmarks in time, giving us a glimpse as to what was there long ago.
+They are surrounded by open meadows, and fern glades.
 Which provide us sweeping views of the Southwestern Catskills, and wonderfully serene place to call home for the night.